London is home to a thriving film and theatre scene, an ideal location to discover the ins and outs of the entertainment industry.

 Admissions

-Application: Please read the following admissions information before starting your application.
+Application: Please read the following application requirements before starting your application.

 Note: Students should wait to receive their admissions notification and confirmation that the program is running prior to purchasing airline tickets.
 Students accepted to the program should purchase refundable airline tickets and/or travel insurance in the event the program is canceled or program dates are changed due to world events.
 It is strongly recommended that students purchase insurance for trip cancellation, flight cancellation, luggage loss or damage, as well as medical and accident coverage.